-Bug Art are a small UK company who have been trading for over 25 years and are internationally recognized as publishers of quality art greeting cards.
+Bug Art are a small UK company who have been trading for 30 years and are internationally recognized as publishers of quality art greeting cards.
+All our cards are folded and blank inside (with no message).

-This website provides the opportunity for customers to browse and buy our cards online for delivery to over 20 countries.
-Please see ‘delivery’ for postage details.
+This website provides the opportunity for customers to browse and buy our cards online for delivery to several countries.
+Please see ‘Postage & Delivery’ for postage details.
 All prices are shown in British Pounds (£).

 Over the last few years, Bug Art have licensed their images for use on giftware to several companies worldwide.
-These products are not available directly from our Bug art website.
-These two companies are our biggest licensees and sell to trade only:
+These giftware products are not available directly from our Bug Art website.
+Kiub is our biggest licensee and sells only to trade suppliers (mainly in France) www.kiub-edition.com.
+You may be able to find some of these products in online.

-Originally from York, Bug Art’s founder, Jane Crowther studied Illustration at Kingston Polytechnic.
-In the early 1990’s, whilst based in North London, Jane designed a small range of greeting cards to supplement her meagre income as an artist, initially selling them at craft fairs alongside her paintings – and Bug Art was born.
+In the early 1990’s, whilst based in North London, Jane designed a small range of greeting cards to supplement her meagre income as an artist, initially selling them at craft fairs alongside her large multi-media paintings.
+The cards started to sell really well and Jane made the commercial decision to concentrate on her card designs.
+Bug Art was born.

 These first cards, called the Snout range, featured a cute little bug character with a plastic nose and wobbly eyes.
 The earliest Snout cards were a labour-intensive cottage industry – they were hand-painted and the noses and eyes were glued on by hand.